douglas-guyett-mg/crimson-pangolin/documentation/turn/learning-loop.md

 ### Step 6: Next Turn

-When a similar situation arises, the hobgoblin has better information:
+When a similar situation arises, the daemon has better information:
 - Consciousness is clearer about priorities
 - Episodic Memory has relevant experiences
 - Skills are more refined